Image

 Facebook Twitter

-Scaffolding, iridescent paint, plywood, commercially manufactured signs, near-field communication (NFC) tags, and audio.
+Scaffolding, iridescent paint, plywood, commercially manufactured signs, NFC tags, and audio

 Devin Kenny’s Ash and Spirits invites viewers to engage with historic concepts of monumentality during this time of social and political change.
 A scaffold coated with iridescent paint is mounted with commercial signs, featuring both standard worksite warnings and the artist’s reflections on the life of William Marsh Rice (1816–1900), the slave-owning merchant who bequeathed his fortune to found Rice University.

 While the scaffolding visually echoes current construction projects on campus, the sound elements explore emotional registers connected to themes of change.
-Experienced together, the physical sculpture and the audible album invite visitors to consider our collective history of inequity and the ongoing struggle for social justice, together with possibilities for new modes of engagement.
+Experienced together, the physical sculpture and the audible album invite visitors to consider collective histories of inequity and the ongoing struggle for social justice, while imagining new modes of engagement in the future.

-Platform: Devin Kenny is organized by Alison Weaver, Suzanne Deal Booth Executive Director, and is made possible by the Moody Center for the Arts.
+The Moody’s innovative Platform series brings temporary, site-specific projects to campus by inviting artists to respond to artworks, architectural structures, and research at Rice University.
+Platform: Devin Kenny is organized by Alison Weaver, Executive Director, and is made possible by the Moody Center for the Arts.